WVA

-WVA, also known as KV A, is a small single room tomb, located in the Western Valley of the Kings, and is associated with the nearby tomb of Amenhotep III, WV22.
+WVA, also known as KV A, is a small single room tomb in the Western Valley of the Kings associated with WV22, the tomb of Pharaoh Amenhotep III of the Eighteenth Dynasty of Egypt.
 Located 60 m south of the tomb of Amenhotep III, it was discovered by Karl Richard Lepsius in 1845; he recorded that it contained pottery bearing the name of a king.
 The tomb was re-excavated in the 1990s by a team from Waseda University led by Sakuji Yoshimura and Jiro Kondo.
 They found the tomb contained assorted jars and sealings, indicating the tomb was likely used as storage for overflow from the nearby tomb of Amenhotep III.

 Discovery, location, and excavation

 The tomb is located 60 m south of the tomb of Amenhotep III, dug into the base of the cliffs.
 It was discovered by Karl Richard Lepsius in 1845.
 He notes in his publication that the tomb entrance was buried 10 ft below ground level and contained "some earthenware vases... which contained the name of a king hitherto unknown."